-From Norway to Azerbaijan, every year UNITED organises international network conferences bringing together around 80-90 NGO’s from up to 35 countries each time.
+From Norway to Azerbaijan, every year UNITED organises international network conferences bringing together around 80-90 NGOs from up to 35 countries each time.
 To ensure that the diversity within the UNITED network is represented, each conference is prepared by a rotating International Preparatory Group (IPG) consisting of committed activists from different backgrounds and regions of Europe.
-A conference theme and the host venue are chosen from the needs of the network thanks to a communication that goes on constantly.
+A conference theme and the host venue are chosen from the needs of the network thanks to ongoing communication.

 UNITED has an open invitation policy for its network conferences and every NGO or active informal group within Europe can nominate a delegate.
 The ever-changing International Preparatory Group makes a selection from the 100s of nominations received.

 These network conferences work on the basis of inter-cultural learning.
-The UNITED secretariat organises conferences as part of the network’s overall work and conferences are seen as catalyst part of a longer process.
+The UNITED secretariat organises conferences as part of the network’s overall work and conferences are seen as catalysts part of a longer process.

 A network of more than 560 NGOs all over the continent needs an efficient secretariat.
 Today, not more than three part-time staff members and 4-7 international full-time volunteers fulfill the needs of Europe’s largest anti-racism network.
-As only very limited funding is received, the network is depending of voluntary work and donations.
+As only very limited funding is received, the network is dependent on voluntary work and donations.
 The Amsterdam-based staff is in constant contact with the network, ensuring that information and proposals for common action are spread rapidly.
-On a regular basis, UNITED-mailings are sent to 2.400 organisations by post and to more than 8.000 by E-news.
+On a regular basis, UNITED-mailings are sent to 2400 organisations by post and to more than 8000 by E-news.
 For starters, the UNITED secretariat has prepared Info Packs.
 There, newbies can find Practical help in fundraising, organising campaigns, etc.

 CONTACT and COOPERATION

-The Calendar of Internationalism is one of UNITED’s most important tools for dissemination of information.
+The Calendar of Internationalism is one of UNITED’s most important tools for the dissemination of information.
 Four times a year UNITED publishes the printed edition of the Calendar containing details of campaigns, actions, seminars with dates and contact data.
 In 2007, each update contained between 140 and 160 announcements of activities across the continent.
-This way, interested individuals and organisations cannot only be easily updated on the current activities of the movement, but also ideas for their own work can be found and shared.
-On www.unitedagaistracism.org, the Online-Calendar is updated every week.
+This way, interested individuals and organisations cannot only be easily updated on the current activities of the movement but also ideas for their own work can be found and shared.
+On www.unitedagainstracism.org, the Online Calendar is updated every week.

 The European Address Book Against Racism is one of the best-known and most widely used reference books in the anti-discrimination movement throughout Europe.
 It provides detailed contact data and information about active groups and NGOs in Europe and their operative fields.
 Thanks to the Address Book organisations have an elementary instrument to get in touch with each other to exchange information and/or initiate collaborations.
 The updated printed 2008 edition contains the addresses of about 2300 organisations and magazines active in the field and 140 funding institutions.
 Furthermore, UNITED provides the movement with an Online-database enabling a targeted search within over 4000 contacts.